About the Drug and Alcohol Rehab West Sussex

 Group sessions are offered in addition to one-to-one therapy at the West Sussex rehab clinic.
 These sessions allow those struggling with addiction to share their experiences, thoughts and concerns with others in a similar position.
 This can help to improve clients’ understanding of their own addictions and ease feelings of being alone.
 Working together in groups to support each other can also help to introduce people to the sharing coping mechanism used by the AA, NA and other sobriety organisations.

 In groups, clients can also take part in art therapy sessions.
-These help with expressing feelings through alternative mediums and allow people suffering from addition to reflect and relax.
+These help with expressing feelings through alternative mediums and allow people suffering from addiction to reflect and relax.
 Similarly, meditation sessions are held in the rehab centre each morning to help clients to practice mindfulness, rest and prepare themselves for the day.

-The time when clients depart the drug and alcohol rehab West Sussex and return to their lives clean and sober is a happy one that also brings its own challenges.
+The time when clients depart the drug and alcohol rehab Sussex and return to their lives clean and sober is a happy one that also brings its own challenges.
 To help support you and keep you on the clean and sober path, a year of aftercare is also provided by the West Sussex rehab clinic.
 This includes telephone help available and group meetings where those suffering from drug and alcohol addiction can continue to feel supported and understood as a community.
 A rehabilitation counsellor will also be present at the group meetings to guide the attendees.

 Facilities in drug and alcohol rehab